This vegetable fried rice recipe is a fast and easy dinner recipe to use up any vegetables you have on hand in your refrigerator and freezer!

 This recipe is…

 This vegetable fried rice is vegetarian and gluten free.Print

 - Dice the onion, and mince the garlic.
 Peel the carrots and turnips, then dice them.
 Shred the cabbage.
 Chop off the bottoms of the bok choy, then thinly slice (chiffonade) the leaves.

 - In a large skillet or wok, heat 2 tablespoons sesame oil.
 Saute the carrots, onion, and turnips 2 minutes.
 Add the bok choy and cabbage and saute for 2 minutes.
-Add the 2 eggs and scramble them in for 1 minute.
-Add the garlic, ½ cup peas, 4 cups rice, 2 tablespoons soy sauce, ½ to 1 tablespoon additional sesame oil, 1 teaspoon kosher salt, and fresh ground pepper.
-Heat, stirring, until all rice is coated.
+Add the eggs and scramble them in for 1 minute or two until cooked through.
+Add the garlic, peas, rice, soy sauce, kosher salt, and fresh ground pepper.
+Stir in the remaining 1 tablespoon sesame oil.
+Heat for a minute or two, stirring, until all rice is coated.
 Serve hot.

 - Category: Main Dish